1. DEBT SOLUTIONS

 What Is Debt Settlement?

-How debt settlement works is by first presenting your case to creditors and attempting to come to an agreement about what you owe.
+Debt settlement works by first presenting your case to creditors and attempting to come to an agreement about how much you’ll repay against what you owe.

 During negotiation, you’ll most likely have to plead your case and explain the financial hardship you’re facing that makes it difficult to repay the loan.